avieha/Pokemon-Game/README.md

 To run this project you need at first to Pull the file from the Git repository with the command :

 $ git clone https://github.com/avieha/ex2.git
-then you have several options to execute the main program *
+then you have several options
-*

 ## Sources
 In the algorithm of Dijikstra i get help from a youtube video: https://www.youtube.com/watch?v=FSm1zybd0Tk